Sahilkumar19/LinkedIn-Scraper/README.md

 ### 🧱 Challenges Faced

 - **LinkedIn Anti-Scraping**: LinkedIn uses bot-detection techniques and requires login.
-Solved this by connecting to my existing Chrome installation to access saved states and cookies.
+Solved this by using `PersistentBrowser` sessions and performing login only once.
-- **Dynamic Content Loading**: LinkedIn loads data asynchronously, so I added `wait_for_network_idle_page_load_time` to ensure full page load before DOM interaction.
+- **Dynamic Content Loading**: LinkedIn loads data asynchronously, so we added `wait_for_network_idle_page_load_time` to ensure full page load before DOM interaction.
 - **Context Limitations**: LLMs have limited memory.
 We truncated the DOM to the most relevant interactive elements and reset memory every 5 steps.
 - **Loop Prevention**: Set max iteration safeguards and tracked redundant actions to detect when the agent gets stuck.
 - **Headless vs Headed Mode**: During debugging, headed mode (`highlight_elements=True`) helped visualize the agent’s behavior.